SimonValentino/CowordleBot/README.md

 The reset function resets all the learning that the bot had done, putting it in the same state as when it was first initialized.
 The words it knows and the starting words list stay the same.

+## Optimal setup

+For both speed AND least number of average guesses, words set to the answer list and hard_mode set to True is the best setup.

 # Cowordle automation

 The bot has to use the Cowordle answer list because it is slightly different from the Wordle one.
 Using the normal answer list will cause errors.

 ## Cowordle Driver

 The cowordle_driver.py module uses the bot and automates the popular website Cowordle where you race against someone to see who can solve the Wordle the fastest.
 You can customize the username and weather it is hard mode or not.
-My bot does not have a normal or hard mode distinction, but if you give it multiple starting words than you can force it to start out on normal mode.
-Just make sure if you do that you set IS_HARD_MODE to false.
+If you give it multiple starting words than you can force it to start out on normal mode.
+Just make sure if you do that you set IS_HARD_MODE to false because the other starting words might not be valid on hard mode.

 ## Cowordle Eldrow Driver